codemismatch/rubylearning/content/pages/tutorials/meet-ruby.md

 - Ruby is free-form and case sensitive; indentation is for humans, not the interpreter
 - Comments start with `#`; multi-line comments can be wrapped in `=begin`/`=end`
 - Reserved keywords (`if`, `class`, `module`, etc.) shouldn't be used as identifiers unless prefixed with `@`, `@@`, or `$`
-- `nil` and `false` are the only falsey values—everything else counts as truthy
+- `nil` and `false` are the only falsey values&mdash;everything else counts as truthy

 <pre class="language-ruby" data-executable="true" contenteditable="true" style="white-space: pre-wrap; outline: none;"><code class="ruby-exec language-ruby">
 puts nil ? &#39;truthy&#39; : &#39;falsey&#39;